2015 Kansas City Royals season: Game 2, October 9

 The Royals struck back in Game 2 to force a Game 4 in Houston, but it wasn't easy.
 They again fell behind early as starter Johnny Cueto's struggles continued, Colby Rasmus doubling to bring in George Springer to give the Astros a 1–0 lead.
 They would pad it in the second with two more runs off of Cueto, courtesy of a Springer line drive that brought home Chris Carter and Jason Castro, who had previously reached on a single and walk, respectively.

 The Royals' offense rolled out of bed in the bottom of the second, with Salvador Pérez cracking a solo shot off of Houston's Scott Kazmir.
 The Astros negated the effect of the Kansas City run in the top of the third as Rasmus homered for his third consecutive postseason game.
 Kansas City remained resilient, however, with Alex Ríos doubling, Alcides Escobar singling on an overturned video-review call, and Ben Zobrist hitting a sacrifice ground out to bring Rios home.
 At the end of the third inning, Houston led 4–2.
 The Astros' scoring for the evening was over.

 Neither team posted a run in the fourth or fifth innings, but the Royals hung their first two-spot in the bottom of the sixth.
 After Lorenzo Cain doubled with one out, Kazmir was relieved by Óliver Pérez, who was shaky, allowing Eric Hosmer to score Cain.
 Kendrys Morales then singled and Mike Moustakas drew a walk.
 Josh Fields entered the game as Houston's third pitcher of the inning.
 Fields walked yet another batter, bringing home the tying run in Hosmer, before ending the inning with two consecutive strikeouts.
 Kansas City then took the lead in the bottom of the seventh, Escobar tripling and then being brought home by a Zobrist single.
 Ryan Madson was effective in relief for Kansas City in the eighth.
 In the ninth, closer Wade Davis struck out Jed Lowrie, but then walked Preston Tucker.
 Carlos Gomez entered the game as a pinch-runner for Tucker.
 However, in their second challenge victory of the night, a Davis pickoff throw in which Gomez was originally ruled to be safe was overturned, retiring him for the second out of the inning.
-José Altuve then grounded out to end the game.
+Jose Altuve then grounded out to end the game.